pwilmart/ABRF_2020/README.md

 ![slide 1](images/Slide1.png)

-I would like to thank the organizers for this opportunity to tell you about using Github to do scientific communication resource.
+I would like to thank the organizers for this opportunity to tell you about using Github for scientific communication.
 Github is not a proteomics resource like UniProt.
 Github is something that you can use to create **your own proteomics resources**.

 ---